Tarzan Goes to India: Box office

 According to MGM records, however, the film recorded a loss of $178,000 for the studio.

 Critical

+A review of the film in Variety reported that it "has a large-scale production sheen and exotic faraway flavor" and that "Mahoney is the best Tarzan in years," but noted that "the character [Tarzan] is counterfeit.
+Widespread appeal of the original primitive ape man will never be duplicated by his jet age descendant, an articulate, subdued, businesslike troubleshooter."
+The New York Times reported that "in addition to being more verbose than his predecessors [Mahoney] is also considerably thinner," but that "coping with leopards, cobras, rampaging wild elephants or evil representatives of civilization, however, he is the same old Tarzan," and "if the background scenery of vultures, monkeys and elephant baths seems suspiciously familiar, it is nonetheless a welcome change from the cardboard African jungle Tarzan usually inhabits."

-Filmink said the movie "has two interesting concepts, neither really developed – Tarzan as a stranger in a strange land, and Tarzan is played by someone over 40.
+FilmInk said the movie "has two interesting concepts, neither really developed – Tarzan as a stranger in a strange land, and Tarzan is played by someone over 40.
 However, the action is excellent, the visuals spectacular and Mahoney ideal in the lead."

-Home video
+Home media

 Warner Bros. released the film on Blu-ray on January 29, 2019 as part of their Archive Collection line.